merciless-artist/StudioRP-AI/README.md

 🔹---💠---🔹
 ## Setup
 ### I usually host my bots with fps.ms because it is either free or super cheap to run a server there in python or js.
-This is why the main file is `app.py`
+They require your app to be called `app.py`

 1. **Clone this template**